ppernot/ReactorUI/docs/3-run.md

     accordingly, to avoid double runs with the same sample...

-* `# snapshots per run` defines the number of snapshots of the species concentrations will be saved along the simulation.
+* `# snapshots per run` defines the number of snapshots of the species concentrations to be saved along the simulation.
 The points are regularly spaced on the logarithmic time scale.

 * `Log relative error` and `Log absolute error` control